-$^{^{11}}$ It has gained traction in the second half of the 20^{th} century with the advent of category theory in Math and type theories in Logic
+$^{^{10}}$ It has gained traction in the second half of the 20^{th} century with the advent of category theory in Math and type theories in Logic

-The original formulation in [1], which was " $\int \int_S \dots$ where $S = \{\dots\}$ ", transcends the scope of both MathML and OpenMath, which restrict themselves to mathematical formulae.
-In fact MathML 2 had limited support for inter-formula effects with the declare element, but deprecates this element in MathML 3 since it cannot be defined on an intra-formula level.
-Thus the (important) issue of connecting bindings between different formula must be relegated to representation formats that transcend individual formulae, such as the OMDoc format [14].
+11 Note that the objection that the original formulation in [Apo67], which was " $\int \int \int_S \dots$ where $S = \{\dots\}$ ", transcends the scope of both MathML and Open-Math, which restrict themselves to mathematical formulae.
+In fact MathML2 had limited support for inter-formula effects with the declare element, but deprecates this element in MathML3 since it cannot be defined on an intra-formula level.
+Thus the (important) issue of connecting bindings between different formulae, such as the OMDoc format [Koh06].

-$^{^{13}}$ We use boxed formulae as placeholders for their (straightforward but lengthy) Open-Math2 encodings.
+12 We use boxed formulae as placeholders for their (straightforward but lengthy) Open-Math2 encodings.

-- runs foul of the OpenMath2 dictum that the binding operator is not subject to α -conversion by its own variables; so this avenue is closed. - 2.
-In the body On the other hand we can interpret the domain restriction as part of the binding object, and represent (10) as (2) in Figure 2.
-But this is impossible in OpenMath2, since only one OpenMath object after the OMBVAR element is allowed. - 3.
-In the body (2) We can solve this problem by inventing a mathematically meaningless "gluing" operator - 4. separately It is possible to represent an integration formula in OpenMath2 that is supposedly equivalent mathematically to (10) using the Differential Algebra approach: but this is, from the $\epsilon\delta$ point of view, totally unnatural, since it is α -equivalent to the expression in Figure 3 which is unreadable for a human, and also destroys commonality of formulae.
+- 3. In the body (2) We can solve this problem by inventing a mathematically meaningless "gluing" operator - 4. separately It is possible to represent an integration formula in OpenMath2 that is supposedly equivalent mathematically to (5) using the Differential Algebra approach: but this is, from the $\epsilon\delta$ point of view, totally unnatural, since it is α -equivalent to the expression on the right which is unreadable for a human, and destroys commonality of formulae.